 On December 30, 2015 and January 29, 2016, we issued and sold convertible and redeemable bonds due 2019 in aggregate principal amount of US\$150.0 million, which bonds were subscribed by Ping An Insurance and STT GDC as to US\$100.0 million and US\$50.0 million, respectively.
-We may, at our option, require STT GDC to subscribe for an additional amount of these bonds as to US\$50.0 million, and thereafter, Ping An Insurance to subscribe for an additional amount of these bonds as to US\$50.0 million at any time within the nine month period following the date of issue, or until September 30, 2016.
-Under the terms of the bonds, Ping An Insurance is entitled to appoint one observer to attend meetings of our board of directors.
+We may, at our option, require STT GDC to subscribe for an additional amount of these bonds as to US\$50.0 million, and thereafter, Ping An Insurance to subscribe for an additional amount of these bonds as to US\$50.0 million, and the terms of the bonds, Ping An Insurance is entitled to appoint one observer to attend meetings of our board of directors.